-Respect for the City and its By-laws and Policies:
+Respect for City By-laws and Policies:

-1. Members shall encourage public respect for the City and its by-laws.
+- 1. Members shall encourage public respect for the City and its by-laws. - 2.
+Members shall adhere to such by-laws, policies and procedures adopted by Council that are applicable to them.

 A Councillor must not encourage disobedience of a City by-law in responding to a member of the public, as this undermines confidence in the City and in the Rule of Law.